Service + Area

 • Tri-Peak keeps Rogers work tied to milestone-driven sequencing by confirming access, staging, and the first downstream dependency before the next release, delivery, or crew mobilization.

-• Rogers, AR planning for steel erection is coordinated against Benton County routing, nearby coverage in Bentonville, Lowell, Centerton, and Bella Vista, and current site readiness so the next release supports the sequence-critical handoff rather than a generic dispatch pattern.
+• Rogers, AR steel erection planning accounts for Benton County access, nearby work in Bentonville, Lowell, Centerton, and Bella Vista, and the site readiness details that control the next handoff.

 Rogers Market Planning Notes